Leonard V. Smith, Frederick B. Artz Professor, Department Chair

 - Global/Comparative (outside the Western tradition)/Other geographical areas

-- At least 5 full courses taught by faculty regularly appointed in the History Department
+- At least 5 courses (equivalent to at least 3 credits each) taught by faculty regularly appointed in the History Department

-- No more than 2 full courses taken in approved study-away programs
+- No more than 2 courses (equivalent to at least 3 credits each) taken in approved study-away programs

-- No more than 3 full courses taken from selected courses based on historical methodologies taught in Africana Studies, East Asian Studies, and Classics.
+- No more than 3 courses (equivalent to at least 3 credits each) taken from selected courses based on historical methodologies taught in African American Studies, East Asian Studies, and Classics.

 Note: Students may find the additional courses needed to complete 9 full courses at the 100- 200- 300- 400- or 500-levels.
 Credit earned in First-Year Seminars taught by members of the Oberlin History Department may also be applied toward the major.
-Courses in which a student has earned a letter grade lower than a C- or P cannot be used to fulfill the requirements of the major.
+Grades below C -earned in any history course, taught at Oberlin or elsewhere, may not be applied toward the major.
 Courses taught by regular faculty jointly appointed in History and another program/department are counted as courses within the History Department.
 The list of courses approved for the History Major but taught outside the History Department is available from the History Department.